-How Short Cycles Can Significantly Reduce Your Fertility: And what to do about it.
+How Short Cycles Can Significantly Reduce Your Fertility: And what you can do about it.

-Short cycles can making getting pregnant much harder.
-Research shows that having a 26 day or less decreases the chances of conception by over 50%.
+Short cycles can make getting pregnant much harder.
+Research shows that having a cycle of 26 days or less decreases the chances of conception by over 50%.

-Lots of women have shorter cycles.
-Since it is just a few days, they think it isn’t really that big of a deal, BUT IT IS!
+Many women have shorter cycles.
+Since it’s only a few days shorter, they often think it isn’t a big deal—but it is!

 How does my short cycle impact my fertility?